Royuin/shopping-cart/README.md

 - React Router
 - React Testing Library/Jest

+## What Was Learned

+This project was great at solidifying my knowledge of react while also introducing new features like using react router to make a SPA (single page application).
+Using react testing library to test react components was something else that had to be tackled, which surprisingly was the most difficult part of this project.
+There was other small things that were learned such as css transitions for the project cards to create a drop down overlay on a card hovered.

 ## To Do

 - Make tests for renderProducts pass with components using useOutletContext instead of props